Early Years funding for 3 and 4 year olds

 Yemeni | OYEM |

 Early Years Entitlement funding is provided by Central Government.
-To receive early years entitlement payments, you must be fully registered with Ofsted or childminding agency.
+To receive early years entitlement payments, you must be fully registered with Ofsted or a childminding agency.

-Please allow 6 weeks from the date you submitted your bank details and signed Agreement Declaration September 2021, whichever is the latter, for a funding account to be opened and payment made.
+Please allow 6 weeks from the date you submitted your bank details and signed Agreement Declaration September 2021, whichever is the latter, for a funding account to be opened and payment made